rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 bundle install
 ```

 2. If you encounter an error with the above command, refer to the `bundle` output and search for the error message along with the name of the gem that failed.
 Likely, you'll need to `apt get install` a dependency that is required by that particular gem.
-If it was something else, open a [new issue] to let us know what happened.

 Congratulations!
-You have now set up a development environment and the latest version of Metasploit.
+You have now set up a development environment and the latest version of the Metasploit Framework.
+If you followed this guide step-by-step, and you ran into any problems, it would be super great if you could open a [new issue] so we can either help you, or, more likely, update the docs.

 ## Optional: Set up the REST API and PostgreSQL database